The New Old Staycation Option

 Third: Continue Learning

-This seems simplistic in statement but hard in fact.
+This seems simplistic in the statement but hard in fact.
 You see, I feel that a life, a year, a day without learning something is wasted.
 I like to frequent YouTube and find creative tutorials to view every day to learn something new.
 If you go to YouTube and type in the header anything you are interested in from photography to drawing, from recipes to interior decorating, someone has probably made a short educational video on it, I’m sure.

 I started the Summer wanting to know a little more about my camera, so I found tutorials on camera settings, creative camera techniques, lighting, motion blur, freeze frame, etc. It was during this search, I stumbled upon Brooke Shaden.
 If you have never seen any of her inspirational, creative, Fine Art Photography, then you have missed out.
 She is fabulous.
 You cannot see or read anything by her without coming away inspired to create something new and innovative.

 After watching everything by Brooke Shaden (and I mean everything), I stumbled upon CreativeLive.com.
-Really, one little search with send you in unexpected directions.
+Really, one little search with sending you in unexpected directions.
 CreativeLive has free live 1 day, 2 day, and 3 day educational live streams where you can watch experts in their fields, like Brooke Shaden, Jack Davies, Kirsten Lewis and more, tell from beginning to end how they create the work that they do.
 Then you can buy the whole seminar if you wish, but the live stream is free for the watching.
-At first I thought I was wasting a whole day glued to my computer screen watching some photographer give tips and techniques I may or may not ever use.
-Still with each presentation I took away several helpful new educational facts and inspirational points that I can incorporate in my own style and art.
+At first, I thought I was wasting a whole day glued to my computer screen watching some photographer give tips and techniques I may or may not ever use.
+Still, with each presentation, I took away several helpful new educational facts and inspirational points that I can incorporate in my own style and art.

-Fourth: Make Blog posts
+Fourth: Make Blog Posts

 I find that creating posts for my blog is a chore.
 It shouldn’t be.
 It should be like talking with a dear friend.
 Before I was laid off, I taught watercolor painting classes for senior citizens 5 days a week.
 Each day I left the house with some THING I would discuss with the seniors.
 They really loved the diversion of painting and thinking about anything other than their own personal pains and problems.
 The things I would talk about included questions about life, humorous anecdotes about my children or grandchildren or my own childhood, jokes, stories about famous artists and art, etc. These are all things that I could include in my blogs.
 So with the mindset that I’m bringing a story or anecdote to my friends, I started writing blogs.
 It was slow at first with only one a week or so.
 But one day I had two ideas so I wrote them both down in separate blogs, published one and saved the other for later.
 The next day I thought of two more.
 Suddenly the juices were flowing and I had blogs written and ready to go for a month ahead.
 I realized that this is a smart and efficient way of writing.
 Like any art, it takes a little while for the brain to switch to the creative side and then once it has, the ideas can keep coming.
 My suggestion is to write and save several blog postings for future use when the ideas aren’t as readily available and the time not as abundant.

 This one is also a no-brainer.
 We celebrated our 29th anniversary this Summer and although we could not go anywhere, we do spend lots of time together.
-It is a good thing we like each other, because we live in a small apartment, in each other’s space everyday, all day.
+It is a good thing we like each other, because we live in a small apartment, in each other’s space every day, all day.
 We did go out to dinner on our anniversary and began talking about places we might like to see and do next year on our 30th Summer together.
 Dreaming big dreams makes next year worth looking forward to.

 Collage of Anika

 It is funny how the last thing on my list is something I began working on first.
 I pulled out some possible projects I wanted to complete and decided on two of my favorites early in June.
 I have done one and I’m still working slowly on the other.
 These are both collages I will be adding to my future article on collages later.
-However I’m including a bit of a tease with the photo here.
+However, I’m including a bit of a tease with the photo here.

-Also I have a few pieces of art on Zazzle to use on T-shirts and iPad covers, etc., that I have been updating.
+Also, I have a few pieces of art on Zazzle to use on T-shirts and iPad covers, etc., that I have been updating.
 As well as some items on Etsy.com and some art available on iStock and Veer.
 I have created quite a few pieces for sale in these places.
 Although they are technically not “for me” as far as art goes, they are for sale and that sort of helps me, so I’m happy to have finished pieces for them too.

 Just because you are staying home doesn’t mean you can’t see the sights.
 If you are like most families, you probably have a dozen or so local tourist spots nearby that you haven’t even seen, or haven’t seen in a long time.
 I remember living in California a decade just 45 minutes from Yosemite National Park before seeing it once.
-We get the mistaken notion that to take a vacation you have to leave the state or go somewhere big, when little out of the way sights are right around the corner.
+We get the mistaken notion that to take a vacation you have to leave the state or go somewhere big when little out of the way sights are right around the corner.

 I like to take a map and draw a target on it.
 The concentric rings are places that are 1 hour, 2 hours and 3 hours drive from me.
 This helps make an informed decision as to what to see and how long to see it, before having to return home for the night.